Bylaw: Article VI, Section B, Item 9 b-c

 “Any member institution which permits the use of a student who is ineligible according to NAIA rules and standards in either program in which it holds membership shall thereby automatically*:

-- Charge the ineligible student with a season of competition for participating while ineligible;
+- Charge the ineligible student with a season of competition for participating pursuant to Article V, Section B, Item 19;

-(*for purposes of this interpretation, we have cited points b-c of Article VI, Section B, Item 9; however, this bylaw includes points a-g.)
+(*for purposes of this interpretation, we have cited points b-c of Article VI, Section B, Item 9; however, this bylaw includes points a-f.)

 In an effort to provide leniency when a student has played ineligibily in a relatively minor number of contests, the NEC created the following formula to allow the student to serve a punishment for the ineligible competition but preserve the season of competition.